fernandoescolar/Xunit.Assume/README.md

 }
 ```

-Going deep in to the code you can determine when the `state` stored in the context is `Active`,  `CanExecute` method will return `false`, and `true` otherwise.
-So you can test the `Execute` method excluding the case when `state` is `Active`, but it wont provide information about what really happens with this particular case.
+Looking deeper into the code, you can determine that when the `state` stored in the context is `Active`, the `CanExecute` method will return `false`, and `true` otherwise.
+So you can test the `Execute` method excluding the case when `state` is `Active`, but it won't provide information about what really happens in this particular case.

-For this case you may want to explicitly notify other developers about this special behavior.
-To achieve this you can use `Assume` to skip the test when `state` is `Active`:
+For this case, you may want to explicitly notify other developers about this special behavior.
+To achieve this, you can use `Assume` to skip the test when `state` is `Active`:

 ```csharp
 [Theory]